-Also, if using text with images, put the images to the left to get more attention.
+Also, if using text with images, place the images to the left to get more attention.

-Adding titles and spacing around them also helps you build visual hierarchy and draw customer’s attention to the products you want the most.
+Adding titles and spacing around them also helps you build a visual hierarchy and draw customers’ attention to the products you want the most.

-See an example of Pelican Coolers: email design leads the reader to the main copy and CTA.
+See the example from Pelican Coolers: the email design naturally leads the reader to the main copy and CTA.

-The most common and best practice while building your email newsletter design is placing your brand logo at the top of the email.
+One of the newsletter design best practices is placing your brand logo at the top of the email.
 That’s the spot noticed immediately after the subscriber opens your message.

 Currently trending DTC brands seem to be minimalistic and use very few elements next to the logo.
-That makes the logo stand out.
+This makes the logo stand out.

 Usually, email footers are more functional than beautiful.
-Promotional newsletters must have legal information and the Unsubscribe button.
-On top of this, brands include links to Terms and Conditions, Privacy and Returns Policy, FAQs, etc.
+Promotional newsletters need to include things like legal information and an unsubscribe button.
+On top of this, brands also include links to Terms and Conditions, Privacy and Returns Policy, FAQs, etc.

-Usually, this information is concisely packed in the email footer and doesn’t bother subscribers unless they look for it.
-But it doesn’t mean that you can’t think about the esthetics of this part.
+Usually, this information is neatly packed in the email footer and doesn’t bother subscribers unless they look for it.
+But it doesn’t mean that you can’t think about the aesthetics of this part.

-View some great examples, that might inspire you for designing a beautiful yet functional footer for your emails.
+Check out these great examples to inspire you to design a beautiful yet functional footer for your emails:

 However, some business email clients (mostly applicable for B2B business communication) have images disabled by default and their internal spam filtering may not look favorably on all image emails.